longpdo/youtube-dl-watch-later-playlist/README.md

 [![Product Screenshot][product-screenshot]](https://github.com/longpdo/youtube-dl-watch-later-playlist/)

-`youtube-dl-watch-later-playlist.py` is a python script to automatically download all YouTube videos from your current Watch Later Playlist.
+`youtube-dl-watch-later-playlist.py` is a python script to automatically download ~~all~~ [the first 100](#known-issues) YouTube videos from your current Watch Later Playlist.
 The script will start `Chromedriver` and login to your Google Account.

 Logging in to your Google Account is currently done by signing up at `stackoverflow.com` via Google, since logging in to Google directly at YouTube won't work due to Google not trusting automated Webbrowsers like `Chromedriver`.
 The workaround works, since `stackoverflow.com` is one of the trusted apps by Google.